 Maderno, Lake Garda

 Maderno is absolutely breathtaking.
-The campsite is nestled between the Mountains behind us and the snow-capped mountains the other side of the Lake.
+The campsite is nestled between the Mountains behind us and the snow-capped mountains on the other side of the Lake.
 Just taking in the views over the lake was so peaceful and relaxing.

 Campsite details for the following areas are listed separately here